Robert F. Marx: Recreated voyages

 In 1962, Marx organized and led a re-enactment of Christopher Columbus' voyage from the Canary Islands to San Salvador Island in an exact replica of his ship La Niña, donned the Niña II.
 After 3 months, they arrived in the Bahamas on Christmas Eve.
 According to Marx, "It’s likely the closest modern sailors had come to experiencing the conditions, the determination, and the incredible amount of luck that was needed to cross an ocean 500 years ago."
 As a result of his endeavor, Marx was made a Knight-commander in the Order of Isabella the Catholic by the Spanish government.
 In 1964 and 1969 he was the organizer and captain of two voyages of replica Viking ships from Europe to the Americas.
 He sought to demonstrate the possibility of pre-Columbian transatlantic contact.

-Following his trip, Kittinger appeared as himself on the January 14, 1963 episode of the game show To Tell the Truth.
+Following his trip, Marx appeared as himself on the January 14, 1963 episode of the game show To Tell the Truth.
 He received three of four possible votes.